tricepa/activerecord-speed-comparison/README.md

 .joins    | 0.000000   | 0.000000  | 0.000000 |(  0.003369)
 .includes | 0.000000   | 0.000000  | 0.000000 |(  0.003689)
 enumeration | 0.010000| 0.000000  | 0.010000 |(  0.007598)
-2 unique client(s) were retrieved using .joins, 2 unique client were retrieved using .includes, and 2 unique client were retrieved using enumeration.
+2 unique clients were retrieved using .joins, 2 unique clients were retrieved using .includes, and 2 unique clients were retrieved using enumeration.

-There are now 500 order(s) in the database.
+There are now 500 orders in the database.

 Retrieving orders whose vendor has an ongoing promotion...